As An American Tragedy Unfolds, Russian Agents Sow Discord Online

 Schafer says that the Russian accounts his organization tracks now follow a well-worn path.
 First, he says, they tweet out news and breaking developments.
 This helps them to gain attention and attract new followers.
 Then they begin tweeting highly inflammatory material to fan the flames of partisanship.

 Finally, Schafer says, the accounts shift to conspiracy theories.
-"They build this narrative of, 'You are being lied to by the government, by the media, by everyone else, so don't trust anyone or anything,'" he says.
-"It's not just divisive, there's an erosion quality to it as well—of eroding trust."
+"They build this narrative of, 'You are being lied to by the government, by the media, by everyone else, so don't trust anyone or anything,' " he says.
+"It's not just divisive, there's an erosion quality to it as well — of eroding trust."

 By Friday morning, new hashtags surged on the network tracked by Hamilton 68.
 They included #fbicorrpution and #falseflag.